What are beta blockers?

 They may also interact with verapamil (a calcium channel blocker that treats hypertension, angina, and arrhythmias), nisoldipine (used for treating high blood pressure), antipsychotics (for bipolar disorder and schizophrenia), antihypertensives (high blood pressure control), anti-arrhythmics (irregular heartbeats control), and barbiturates (central nervous system depressants).

 What else should you know about these drugs?

 Most beta-blocking drugs are taken once daily only, with the exception of certain blockers that are prescribed for women during pregnancy.
 These can be taken up to three times a day.

 Never stop taking beta blockers (aka beta-adrenoreceptor antagonists and beta adrenergic receptor antagonists) suddenly, as doing so can intensify your symptoms and worsen your condition.
 Always seek advice from a medical professional first, who can show you how to wean off the drug.

 Your pharmacist should have an up-to-date list of beta-blocker contraindications and interactions.

 What if you miss a dose or overdose on beta blockers?

 If you forget to take a dose, take the missed dose as soon as you remember.
 Skip the missed dose if your next scheduled dose is less than eight hours away, but be sure to take that next dose.

 If you are unsure about what to do about your dose, check the information leaflet that comes with your medication (inside the box), and/or call your doctor or pharmacist asap.

-If you accidentally or intentionally overdose (ensure that your children never have access to your medication), seek immediate medical attention.
+If you accidentally or intentionally overdose on beta blockers (ensure that your children never have access to your medication), seek immediate medical attention.
 Call your local emergency number or poison control center.
 Even a single extra dose can be dangerous.